-The project team - which included the fire department management, the City of Surrey's human resources department and Surrey Fire Fighters Association local 1271 - spent about 12 months defining the program's parameters, approach and procedures.
-For consistency, templates were created for letters, and a format and guidelines were prepared for counseling sessions.
+The project team - which included the fire department management, the City of Surrey's human resources department and the Surrey Fire Fighters Association local 1271(the Union) - spent about 12 months defining the program's parameters, approach and procedures.
+For consistency, templates were created for letters to employees and a format and guidelines were prepared for employee counseling sessions.
 After a successful pilot phase, the program was officially adopted by labour and management in August 2003.

 Oversight of the program was the responsibility of fire department management.
 Assistant Chief John Watt took over the project in the latter part of 2002 as part of his administrative duties.
-Deputy Chief Jon Caviglia assumed responsibility for the program in 2007, following a one-year period during which the program had no direct oversight due to staff availability.
-This issue is addressed in more detail in the Results section of this report.
+Deputy Chief Jon Caviglia assumed responsibility for the program in 2007, following a one-year period during which the AMP had no direct oversight due to staff availability.
+This issue is addressed in more detail in the Results section of this report (see p.4).